monireach-research/asip-conference-2025/deliverables/presentation/asip_2025_presentation.md

 **Who are we designing for?** Middle-income Cambodian households—families earning 870 to 1,622 US Dollars per month.
 That's the fourth and fifth income quintiles according to Cambodia's Socio-Economic Survey.
 These families face a real problem: cloud subscriptions cost $45 monthly, which is 5.2% of their income every single month.
 That's not sustainable long-term.

 Our edge-based system costs $672 one-time.
 That's equivalent to about half a month to a full month of income—a significant upfront cost, yes, but families can save for it or pool resources.
 And then?
 Zero recurring fees.
-This model could reach 252,000 to 378,000 Cambodian elderly by 2030—that's 12 to 18% of the elderly population living in urban middle-income households.
+This model could reach 168,000 to 252,000 Cambodian elderly by 2030—that's 8 to 12% of the elderly population living in urban middle-income households.

 **Why does Cambodia matter beyond Cambodia?** Cambodia serves as a proof-of-concept for resource-constrained contexts.
 We designed for specific constraints: aging populations, middle-income markets, privacy concerns without strong enforcement, cost sensitivity, and bandwidth limitations.